GDGVIT/VITevents-backend/README.md

 ## Functionalities
 - [ ] Scrapes the emails for VIT Vellore Events.
-- [ ] Add the events to your google calender.
+- [ ] Adds the events to your google calender.
 <br>